User Guide (Latest)

 RAPIDS Accelerated UDFs

-UDFs can provide a RAPIDS accelerated implementation which allows the RAPIDS Accelerator to perform the operation on the GPU.
-See the RAPIDS accelerated UDF documentation for details.
+UDFs can provide a RAPIDS accelerated implementation that allows the RAPIDS Accelerator to perform the operation on the GPU.
+Refer to the RAPIDS accelerated UDF documentation for details.

 Automatic Translation of Scala UDFs to Apache Spark Operations